Pattern Hopf algebras: Introduction

-This was already proved in \cite[Theorem 3]{whitney1932coloring}, where if a function satisfies \eqref{eq:prodrule}, the connected graphs (there called non-separable) are enough to determine its values, that the remaining values are obtained via polynomial expressions, and that no other polynomial expressions hold for such a generic function.
+In the case of the graph pattern Hopf algebra, \cref{thm:comutative} was already proved in \cite[Theorem 3]{whitney1932coloring}, where a function on graphs that satisfies \eqref{eq:prodrule} is shown to be completely determined by its values on the connected graphs, that the remaining values are obtained via polynomial expressions, and that no other polynomial expressions hold for such a generic function.